Placement Testing FAQs

 Compass placement testing evaluates your current skills in the areas of English, Reading and Mathematics.
 The purpose of the test is to ensure that you are placed into the appropriate level (not too difficult and not too easy) of each of these subjects.
 It is important to prepare for the test and do your best to minimize the need for additional classes.
 Back to Top

 It is to your advantage to take the placement test early (preferably at least 60 days prior to the semester start date) in order to meet with your advisor and schedule appropriate courses for your first semester at LCCC..
 Back to Top

 You can be exempt under the following conditions:

 - If you successfully completed a math or English course at an accredited college (an official transcript must be sent to the Student Services Office).

 - If you completed a math, English or reading placement test at an accredited college in the last two years and can provide a copy of your test results.

-- If you have official SAT, PSAT or PSSA scores that equal or surpass minimum required scores:
+- If you have official SAT or PSAT scores that equal or surpass minimum required scores:

 Math: 500 or higher in SAT, 50 PSAT